Indiana State Archives Reading Room

 The Indiana State Archives serves to ensure the preservation of important official and historical public records, and to make them available to patrons.
 Patrons are expected to read and observe the following guidelines for the reading room of the Indiana State Archives.

-- All patrons must read, sign and date the registration form prior to use of all records or reference sources.
-The signed registration form shall constitute an acknowledgement that the patron will abide by the guidelines and procedures outlined on the registration form.
+- All patrons must read, sign and date the registration form, whether paper or electronic, prior to use of all records or reference sources.
+The signed registration form shall constitute an acknowledgment that the patron will abide by the guidelines and procedures outlined on the registration form.

 - Food and drink are not allowed in the reading room.

 - Pencils must be used in taking notes.
-Pens and magic markers are not permitted to be used in conjunction with Archives' records.
-Pencils can be provided to patrons.
+Pens and markers are not permitted in the reading room.
+Pencils are available for patron use.

 - No documents may be taken out of the reading room.